Ewie1/CI_PP4_Wildlifers/README.md

   Fix: performed data dump reset datebase in SQL app, restored data and run migrations
 - Bug: Django collectstatic -input, static file was not updating causing deployment fail error
   Fix: performed python manage.py collectstatic in terminal which resolve issue
-- Bug:
-    Fix: Change both value to the same which rectified error
+- Bug: blog post slug:slug url path was missingthe end '/' causing program page and admin pages 404 error
+    Fix: Correct typo and confirm this issue was mitgated
 - Bug: html validation for index.hmtl warnings for lack of heading h1-h6 in section tags
   Fix: removed unneccesary section tags
-- Bug: html validation error for all html file h1-h6 heading, some sequence wer skipped h2-h4 and    h2-h5
-   Fix: changed heading tag for all html file to the correct sequences
+- Bug: Some stary divs were found during html validation
+   Fix: removed div and confirm alidatio to be good
-- Bug: Wave error for color contrast on navbar and more about us button "deep orange and very dark blue"
+- Bug: Wave error for color contrast on site buttons
-  Fix: change to a slightly brighter orange to mitigate issue,
+  Fix: change to a darker green  to mitigate issue.
-- Bug: Wave error for color conflicting contrast with cover text for the hero image on the home page
+- Bug: Wave error for color conflicting contrast with commenting text-mute on the blog page
-  Fix: Add a lite background overlay wrapped in a div tag to mitigate issue
+  Fix: Remove text-mute
-- Bug: loading performance on the home page was low due to hero image loading time
+- Bug: loading performance on the form page was low due to background image loading time
-  Fix: replaced hero-image
-- Bug: background image for the "Become a Member" page look streched with distorted pixels
-  Fix: Replaced "Become a Member" page backgroung image
+  Fix: removed background image
-- Bug: hero image overlay half way over the image  onthe big screen and overflowing into the ethos section
-   Fix: adjusted padding bottom and confirmed issue was no longer present

 ## Configuration